Yui-H8/Datacamp/AI_Introduction to AI for Work.md

    - AI has been around for decades and is already integrated into many systems we use daily

 *You clearly understand that AI enables computers to perform tasks requiring human intelligence and that AI has been integrated into our daily lives for decades, not just since ChatGPT appeared.*

+---

+Now consider Netflix recommendations.
+Personal taste involves complex, subjective preferences that vary by mood, time, and countless personal factors.
+No fixed rules can predict what any individual will enjoy.

+See the pattern?